JohnChen-kmg/ECON32211-Applied-Dissertaton/README.md

 # ECON32211-Applied-Dissertaton
-This repository containing the all code used for ECON32211 Applied Dissertation A
+This repository containing all the coding stuff for ECON32211 Applied Dissertation A